Skip to main content

 MULTI_TENANT_IDLE_TIMEOUT_SECHow long (seconds) before an idle tenant connection pool is evicted.300

 For most deployments, the defaults work well.
-Tune CACHE_TTL_SEC and CONNECTIONS_CHECK_INTERVAL_SEC based on how frequently you add or modify tenants — lower values mean faster propagation of tenant changes, higher values reduce load on the Tenant Manager.
+Tune CACHE_TTL_SEC and CONNECTIONS_CHECK_INTERVAL_SEC based on how frequently you add or modify tenants — lower values mean faster propagation of tenant changes, higher values reduce load on the multi-tenancy service.

 MULTI_TENANT_ENABLED=true requires PLUGIN_AUTH_ENABLED=true.
 Authentication must be active for tenant isolation to work — the platform resolves tenants from the JWT claim.